Pangako Sa 'Yo: Plot

-Amor Powers returns to the Philippines after making a name for herself in the business world in the United States.
-Amor had been planning her revenge on the Buenavistas, whom she blames for her past sufferings, as well as the assumed death of María Amor.
-The dilemma was that, after finding out that Yna's true father was Eduardo, Angelo and Yna were therefore thought to be half-siblings.
-It was later revealed that Angelo's biological father was not Eduardo, nor was it Simon Barcial (John Arcilla), Claudia's former, impoverished lover.
-Angelo's biological father was later revealed to be Eduardo's brother, Diego (who was also revealed to be adopted), who sired Angelo with a poor woman named Thelma, who had later died.
+Amor Powers returns to the Philippines after achieving success in the U.S. business world.
+She plans revenge on the Buenavistas for her past sufferings and the assumed death of her daughter, María Amor.
+It is initially thought that Yna and Angelo are half-siblings, as Yna's true father is revealed to be Eduardo.
+However, it turns out Angelo's biological father is not Eduardo nor Simon Barcial (Arcilla), Claudia's former lover, but Eduardo's adopted brother, Diego.
+Diego fathered Angelo with a poor woman named Thelma, who has since passed away.

-It also turns out that Claudia had a daughter with Simon.
-Claudia's father switched the babies after Doña Benita demanded a male heir (the boy that replaced the girl was revealed to be Angelo).
-The daughter was Clarissa (Dianne dela Fuente) and she was raised by an old woman named Puríng (Anita Linda) as María Amor.
-Puring had Clarissa believe she was Maria Amor de Jesús, the daughter of Amor.
+It is revealed that Claudia had a daughter with Simon.
+Claudia's father switched the babies after Doña Benita demanded a male heir, with Angelo being the boy who replaced the girl.
+The daughter, Clarissa (dela Fuente), was raised by an old woman named Puríng (Linda) as María Amor.
+Puríng made Clarissa believe she was María Amor de Jesús, Amor's daughter.

-To exact revenge on Amor, Claudia kills María Amor/Clarissa, but was deeply crushed when she later learned the girl's true identity.
-Her heart filled with more anger towards Amor, as well as regret.
-Claudia, together with Coring (Minnie Aguilar) and her henchmen, planned to kill the entire Buenavista family at Yna and Angelo's wedding.
-Thus, confronting them while holding a gun.
-But everyone especially Angelo and Lia made her realize how important she is to them and how she should bring out the goodness in her heart that was once filled with evil, hatred, greed and revenge.
-She realizes everything after Lia and Angelo gave her a hug and reconciles with everyone at the wedding.
-People from the wedding especially Amor and Angelo also asked forgiveness from Claudia, which she immediately accepted.
-While she was kneeling in front of everyone, she sees Clarissa's spirit at the altar and begs forgiveness.
-Claudia was forgiven by everyone but because of her past crimes, she was sentenced to lifelong imprisonment.
-And a little while later, Amor gave her Clarissa's ashes.
+Claudia kills María Amor/Clarissa to exact revenge on Amor but is deeply crushed upon learning the girl's true identity.
+Filled with anger and regret, Claudia, Coring (Aguilar), and her henchmen plan to kill the Buenavista family at Yna and Angelo's wedding.
+Confronting them with a gun, Claudia is made to realize her importance and the goodness in her heart by Angelo and Lia.
+She reconciles with everyone at the wedding, including Amor and Angelo, who ask for her forgiveness.
+Claudia sees Clarissa's spirit at the altar and begs forgiveness.
+Although forgiven by everyone, Claudia is sentenced to lifelong imprisonment for her past crimes.
+Later, Amor gives her Clarissa's ashes.

-Five years later, each of the major characters are happy and reunited with their true loves: Yna becomes pregnant and marries Angelo, Claudia meets her granddaughter from her now-deceased daughter, Lia.
-Afterwards, she and Simon married each other inside prison.
-Meanwhile, Amor and Eduardo decided to live happily as a couple and married each other after 27 years of their unbreakable love for each other.
+Five years later, the major characters find happiness and reunite with their true loves.
+Yna becomes pregnant and marries Angelo.
+Claudia meets her granddaughter from her now-deceased daughter, Lia, and marries Simon while in prison.
+Amor and Eduardo, after 27 years of enduring love, decide to live happily together and marry.